Are you collecting data you don't really need?

-These are two examples of scenarios where ongoing data collection is no longer needed, says Paula Swain, MSN, CPHQ, FNAHQ, director of clinical and regulatory review at Presbyterian Healthcare in Charlotte, NC.
-In the former example, action needs to be taken by profiling non-compliant physicians and speaking to them directly.
-In the latter, spot checks can be used instead of rigorous data collection.
+These are two examples of scenarios in which ongoing data collection is no longer needed, says Paula Swain, MSN, CPHQ, FNAHQ, director of clinical and regulatory review at Presbyterian Healthcare in Charlotte, NC.
+In the former example, action needs to be taken by profiling noncompliant physicians and speaking to them directly.
+In the latter, spot checks can be used, instead of rigorous data collection.

-"A notice can be sent to staff that a good job has been done and letting them know that, since we are still interested, we will spot check from time to time and provide them feedback on this process," says Swain.
+"A notice can be sent to staff that a good job has been done and letting them know that, since we are still interested, we will spot check from time to time and provide them feedback on this process," she says.

 Almost all quality managers are struggling with increasing data collection burdens with limited resources.
 Yet many organizations are collecting the same data twice, or data that don't give meaningful information.

-Since data collection requirements are largely driven from outside the health system by insurers, accreditators, and regulators, it would be helpful for these groups to integrate their data collection requirements, says Pronovost.
+Since data collection requirements are largely driven from outside the health system by insurers, accreditation bodies, and regulators, it would be helpful for these groups to integrate their data collection requirements, he notes.

 "There are national efforts by JCAHO, CMS, and others to integrate their measures.
 However, the measures vary widely among insurers.
 It would be helpful if insurers could consolidate measures," he says.

-To find out if redundant data collection is occurring, say the following to anyone who requests that data be collected, recommends Swain: "If I'm to collect data for you, I need to know: Why am I collecting it?
+To find out if redundant data collection is occurring, Swain recommends asking the following to anyone who requests that data be collected: "If I'm to collect data for you, I need to know: Why am I collecting it?
 What question will the data answer?
-And, if I'm still collecting, why?
+And if I'm still collecting, why?
 What is our goal, have we met our goal, and when will we know we have met it?"